 “Help me do it myself, Mommy”

-That evening I got on my computer and decided to do some catching up on the Child Development course I was taking through Age of Montessori.
 Many people associate Montessori with The Absorbent Mind, sensitive periods, and also allowing for independence in learning.
 These are all things that I knew about and am trying to implement with my daughter in our home and future homeschooling.

 As I sat reading through the course I started reading about the specific human tendencies and how they relate to the sensitive periods that Montessori refers to in her work.